linas/Polar-Flowlink-linux/README.md

 This struct can be used to send data to http://www.polarpersonaltrainer.com with script `polarwritexml.py.`

-The FlowLink here can connect to the Polar FT7, but currently returns garbage data for this model.
+The FlowLink code here can connect to the Polar FT7, but currently returns garbage data for this model.

 * Supported OS